 The life of the Duchess of Kent, and convoluted line of succession that brought Victoria to the throne in 1837, is fascinating.
 Wikipedia has a nice synopsis: http://en.wikipedia.org/wiki/Princess_Victoria_of_Saxe-Coburg-Saalfeld

 Those are a mere handful of portrait of historical people.
 I picked ones that would be familiar.
-Check out my Pinterest board with 216 pins of Georgian people, famous and unknown – Sharon’s Historical Portraits
+Check out my Pinterest boards with over 1000 pins of Georgian people, famous and unknown – Sharon’s Pinterest